Bright Health Group Inc. (NYSE:BHG) is a stock that investors should take a bite out of. - The Dwinnex

 Revenue Estimates

-According to 6 analysts, the current quarter’s revenue is expected to be $1.81B.
+6 analysts predict $1.81B in revenue for the current quarter.
 It ranges from a high estimate of $1.85B to a low estimate of $1.76B.
 As of the current estimate, Bright Health Group Inc.’s year-ago sales were $1.11B, an estimated increase of 62.80% from the year-ago figure.
 For the next quarter, 6 analysts are estimating revenue of $1.75B, an increase of 62.70% less than the figure of $62.80% in the same quarter last year.
 There is a high estimate of $1.81B for the next quarter, whereas the lowest estimate is $1.69B.

 A total of 9 analysts have provided revenue estimates for BHG’s current fiscal year.
 The highest revenue estimate was $7.27B, while the lowest revenue estimate was $6.95B, resulting in an average revenue estimate of $7.09B.
 In the same quarter a year ago, actual revenue was $4.03B, up 75.90% from the average estimate.
 Based on 9 analysts’ estimates, the company’s revenue will be $8.24B in the next fiscal year.
 The high estimate is $8.96B and the low estimate is $7.38B.
 The average revenue growth estimate for next year is up 16.30% from the average revenue estimate for this year.